GK Quiz about Space and Universe

 Questions about the Universe:

-Orion is a name of a:
+Orion is the name of a:

 (a) star